Click Image to Begin

 A probate case can be very simple with the right attorney.
 Basically, the client provides information about the person who died, who survived him or her, what property they owned and whether there were any creditors.
 The attorney prepares the paperwork for the client to review and sign.

-Do I have to Appear in Probate Court?
+Do I Have to Travel to Oklahoma or Appear in Probate Court?

 No, except in rare cases.
 Often the client can receive and return various items by mail.
 The attorney can handle any appearances.
 The exception would be if the case becomes contested.

-What if my Relative Didn’t Have a Will?
+What if my Relative Didn’t Have a Will, Can I Still Probate the Estate?

 A probate case can be handled if the person did or did not have a Will.
 If there was no Will, the distributions are determined by Oklahoma intestacy statutes.